Truncated tetrahedron: Properties

-The truncated tetrahedron is an Archimedean solid, meaning it is a highly symmetric and semi-regular polyhedron, and two or more different regular polygonal faces meet in a vertex.
+The truncated tetrahedron is an Archimedean solid, meaning it is a vertex-transitive and semi-regular polyhedron, and two or more different regular polygonal faces meet in a vertex.
 The truncated tetrahedron has the same three-dimensional group symmetry as the regular tetrahedron, the tetrahedral symmetry $\mathrm{T}_\mathrm{h}$.
 The polygonal faces that meet for every vertex are one equilateral triangle and two regular hexagons, and the vertex figure is denoted as $3 \cdot 6^2$.
 Its dual polyhedron is triakis tetrahedron, a Catalan solid, shares the same symmetry as the truncated tetrahedron.